ellysh/video-game-bots/ClickerBots/example.md

 ```
 Result of the code execution is creation of the file with a **debug.log** name which contains a string **Hello world!**. **LogWrite** function is a wrapper for AutoIt [**FileWrite**](https://www.autoitscript.com/autoit3/docs/functions/FileWrite.htm) function.
 You can change name and path of the output file by changing value of the **$kLogFile** constant.

-First assumption of the blind bot is success of the monster select by a macro.
+First assumption of the blind bot is a success of the monster select by a macro.
 One of the possible check for the selecting action success is looking for a Target Window with FastFind library. **FFBestSpot** is a suitable function for this task.
 Now we should pick a color in the Target Window that will signal about the window presence.
 We can pick a color of the target's HP bar for example.
 This is a code snippet with **IsTargetExist** function that checks a presence of the Target Window:
 ```AutoIt
 func IsTargetExist()
 	const $SizeSearch = 80